airpair/creating-container-components-part-2-angular-1-directives/post.md

 ### Adding the User's Content

-For most transclusion situations, you'll simply want to use the core Angular directive, ["ng-transclude"](https://docs.angularjs.org/api/ng/directive/ngTransclude).
-If you add "ng-transclude" to any element in your directive's template, a clone of the user's content will simply be appended to that element.
+For most transclusion situations, you'll simply want to use the core Angular directive, [ng-transclude](https://docs.angularjs.org/api/ng/directive/ngTransclude).
+If you add `ng-transclude` to any element in your directive's template, a clone of the user's content will simply be appended to that element.

-However, ng-transclude doesn't perform any extra processing to separate out different parts of the user template.
+However, `ng-transclude` doesn't perform any extra processing to separate out different parts of the user template.
 It will always append the **entire** block of content wherever it appears.

 Why is this a problem for us?
 Our container component should support passing content into each of our three sections separately.